jtlapp/crumpler/README.md

 # crumpler

-tap assertions that shrink long text to just the diffs
+tap assertions that shrink lengthy text to just the diffs

 UNDER DEVELOPMENT